mvihola/weakly-informative-resampling-codes/README.md

 ### Experiments in Sections 7.3

+* `luminosity_data.jld2`: The synthetic data used in the experiment
+* `out/luminosity_single_experiment.jld2`: Run single experiment and plot Figure 7
 * `out/luminosity_experiment_summaries.jld2`: Saved summaries of experiments in Section 7.3
-* `luminosity_data.jld2`: The synthetic data used in the experiment
 * `luminosity_experiment_*.jl`: The experiments
 * `run_luminosity_experiment.jl`: Run an individual experiment
 * `random_walk_poissn.jl`: Definition of the model